Merchandise licensing hall of famer retired in Bella Vista

 She was hired by Warner Bros. as head of domestic and Canadian licensing just in time for the 1989 Michael Keaton Batman film.

-The company had just moved to in-house licensing after previously contracting it out, she explained, and she had to hit the ground running as the popular new film spawned seemingly endless merchandise opportunities.
+The company had just moved to in-house licensing after previously contracting it out, she said, and she had to hit the ground running as the popular new film spawned seemingly endless merchandise opportunities.

 "Batman T-shirts and Batman everything was everywhere," Cannady said.

-Almost immediately after retiring, Cannady explained she was inducted into the Licensing International hall of fame, which recognized her work across various aspects of the industry and retirement as VP of Domestic Operations at Warner Bros.
+Almost immediately after retiring, Cannady said she was inducted into the Licensing International hall of fame, which recognized her work across various aspects of the industry and retirement as vice president of domestic operations at Warner Bros.
 Consumer Products.

 "We bought a lot that day," she said.